CSE237SP2021/project-shoppingapp/README.md

 * What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)
   * `./run.sh`

+### Iteration 2

+* What user stories were completed this iteration?
+  * Users can view the items in the cart
+  * Users can modify the number of items in the cart
+  * Users can remove items in the cart
+  * Users can checkout all items in the cart
+* What user stories do you intend to complete next iteration?
+  *
+* Is there anything that you implemented but doesn't currently work?
+  * N/A
+* What commands are needed to compile and run your code from the command line
+  * `./run.sh`